 Integration: The ability for the left and right hemispheres of the brain to communicate.

-We also use the Acoustic Pioneer audiologist-delivered app-based solutions.
-These are selected following results from a comprehensive APD assessment.
-With app-delivered exercises to be completed between 2-4 times a week, with a follow up re-test at the end of the therapy block.
+We use Acoustic Pioneer as our audiologist-delivered app-based solution depending on the outcome of results from assessment.
+App-delivered exercises are to be completed between 2-4 times a week; we monitor progress and follow up with a re-test at the end of the therapy block.

-We can program and set up Remote microphones to help one distinguish and discriminate speech in background noise, if the results from their outcomes indicate that one would benefit from this
+We can program and set up remote microphones to help one distinguish and discriminate speech in background noise, if the results from their outcomes indicate that one would benefit from this.
+We can program up Roger remote microphones, Starkey, table microphones, Resound Multi-microphones in line with the client' needs.

 Working one-to-one with an experienced trained audiologist at Sonant Hearing Clinic on auditory training can develop the skills and strategies specific to the individual’s deficit and in turn help one learn to hear and process speech in noise again.